nirmitsaini1024/solana-innerve-demo/README.md

 ## Troubleshooting

 - **Wallet not connecting**: Make sure you have a Solana wallet extension installed (Phantom, Solflare, etc.)
-- **Transaction fails**: Check that you have sufficient token balance and the recipient address is valid
+- **Transaction fails**: Check that you have sufficient SOL balance and the recipient address is valid
 - **API errors**: Verify your API key and URL are correct in `.env.local`
-- **Network issues**: Ensure you're on the correct network (devnet/mainnet) matching your tokens
+- **Network issues**: Ensure you're on the correct network (devnet/mainnet) matching your wallet
+- **Payment stuck on PENDING**: The payment status updates automatically when the transaction is confirmed on-chain